Tulip-Dev/tulip/doc/user/tutorial_intermediate.rst

 Generating a *Scatter Plot 2D view*
 -----------------------------------

 * The first step is of course to import the data in Tulip.
-Once the *Spreadsheet view* and *Node Link Diagram view* have been generated, we will close the latter, as it is irrelevant to this analysis.
+Once the *Spreadsheet view* and *Node Link Diagram view* have been generated, we will close the latter, as it is not relevant to this analysis.

 .. image:: _images/tutorial03_01b.png